Michael Lorenzen throws a no-hitter in his home debut with the Phillies, 14th in franchise history

 “Unbelievable, bro,” manager Rob Thomson said during a clubhouse toast.
 “Welcome to Philadelphia, buddy.”

 The Phillies cheered for one of their newest teammates, who has settled in to near-perfection since he was acquired from Detroit at the trade deadline.
-Kyle Schwarber, Rhys Hoskins and other Phillies clapped, laughed and yelled “great trade” as general manager Dave Dombrowski walked through the clubhouse shaking hands.
+Kyle Schwarber, Rhys Hoskins and other Phillies clapped, laughed and yelled “great trade” as team president Dave Dombrowski walked through the clubhouse shaking hands.

 The 31-year-old Lorenzen (7-7) struck out five, walked four and improved to 2-0 since he was acquired from the Tigers for a minor leaguer.